 Starting at €55

-We were literally walking by the place when we were stopped by the cool aroma coming from inside.
-It just smelt refreshing.
+Ready for a little break?
+We discovered this gem by chance.
+We were walking by il Carduccio when we were stopped by the cool refreshing aroma coming from inside.
+What a great find!

-We stopped in and ordered a couple of shakes, which we didn’t film since we were so thirsty, but they were delicious.
+We stopped in and ordered a couple of shakes—they were delicious!
 The place also has great salads and other breakfast and lunch items.
-A great option if you are looking for a break from pizza and pasta!
+It’s a great option if you are looking for a break from pizza and pasta.
+Definitely have a shake!

-The trick to eating pizza in Italy is that you should get a ton of apps and share the pizza.
-This way you don’t feel overly full or super unhealthy.
+The trick to eating pizza in Italy is to get a ton of apps and share the pizza.
+That way you won’t feel too full and you’ll get to try some different food.

 Good job Sean